Elasticity (computing): Purpose

+Elasticity aims to match the amount of resources allocated to a service with the amount of resources it actually requires, avoiding over- or under-provisioning.
+Over-provisioning, i.e., allocating more resources than required, should be avoided as it may incur extra costs (monetary, energy, operational, etc.) for unused or underutilized resources.
+For example, if a website is over-provisioned with two cloud computing resources to handle current demand that only requires one resource, the costs of maintaining the second resource would effectively be wasted.

+Under-provisioning, i.e., allocating fewer resources than required, must be avoided; otherwise, the service cannot serve its users with a good service.
+For example, under-provisioning a website may make it seem slow or unreachable, because not enough resources have been allocated to meet current demand.

 Example

-Let us illustrate elasticity through a simple example of a service provider who wants to run a website on an IaaS cloud.
-At moment $t_0$, the website is unpopular and a single machine (most commonly a virtual machine) is sufficient to serve all web users.
-At moment $t_1$, the website suddenly becomes popular, for example, as a result of a flash crowd, and a single machine is no longer sufficient to serve all users.
-Based on the number of web users simultaneously accessing the website and the resource requirements of the web server, it might be that ten machines are needed.
-An elastic system should immediately detect this condition and provision nine additional machines from the cloud, so as to serve all web users responsively.
+Elasticity can be illustrated through an example of a service provider who wants to run a website on the cloud.
+At moment $t_0$, the website is unpopular and a single machine is sufficient to serve all users.
+At moment $t_1$, the website suddenly becomes popular, and a single machine is no longer sufficient to serve all users.
+Based on the number of web users simultaneously accessing the website and the resource requirements of the web server, ten machines are needed.
+An elastic system should immediately detect this condition and provision nine additional machines from the cloud to serve all users responsively.

 At time $t_2$, the website becomes unpopular again.
-The ten machines that are currently allocated to the website are mostly idle and a single machine would be sufficient to serve the few users who are accessing the website.
-An elastic system should immediately detect this condition and deprovision nine machines and release them to the cloud.
+The ten machines currently allocated to the website are mostly idle and a single machine would be sufficient to serve the few users who are accessing the website.
+An elastic system should immediately detect this condition and deprovision nine machines, releasing them to the cloud.